nadavmatalon/bookmark-manager/README.md

 * __Google Chrome__ (36.0)
 * __Apple Safari__ (7.0.5)

-The app uses flexbox to display various element, and despite my efforts to make it suitable for other browsers as well, it may not look as intended in them.</p>
+The app uses [Flexbox](http://philipwalton.github.io/solved-by-flexbox/) to display various element, and despite my efforts to make it suitable for other browsers as well, it may not look as intended in them.

 ##  Testing